Oracle third-party support is:

 - Preparation and Planning: Before the contract with the new provider begins, complete most of the planning, as discussed in the “How to Move” section.
 In this phase, set clear goals and expectations.
 Define what success looks like in the first 3, 6, and 12 months of third-party support.
 For example, one goal might be “resolve high-priority incidents within X hours consistently” or “achieve 100% compliance with tax updates for our PeopleSoft HR by year-end.”
 Having these goals helps align the provider’s team with your business objectives from the start.

-- Knowledge Transfer: This is a critical onboarding phase.
-As soon as the contract is signed (or even slightly before, under an NDA), you will share detailed information about your Oracle environment with the provider.
+- Knowledge Transfer: This is a critical phase of onboarding.
+You will share detailed information about your Oracle environment with the provider once the contract is signed (or even slightly before, under a non-disclosure agreement, or NDA).
 Arrange sessions to brief them on your system architecture, customizations, interfaces, and any known quirks.
-Provide access to documentation, such as architecture diagrams, configuration files, and summaries of past Oracle Service Requests.
+Provide access to documentation, such as architecture diagrams, configuration files, and past Oracle Service Requests summaries.
 The provider will document this and possibly create an internal knowledge base for their team to support your systems.
 Best practice here is to be transparent and thorough – the more your new support engineers know about your environment, the faster they can resolve issues.
 Don’t assume something is “obvious”; if it’s important (like “our month-end batch process is mission-critical and touches these 5 Oracle modules”), spell it out.

-- Stabilization and Ongoing Support: In the first few months, monitor how well the provider is meeting the promised service-level agreements (SLAs).
+- Stabilization and Ongoing Support: In the first few months, monitor how well the provider meets the promised service-level agreements (SLAs).
 It’s best practice to schedule weekly or bi-weekly check-in calls initially.
-During these reviews, check any tickets that were logged to ensure they were handled to your satisfaction.
-If any issues arise (e.g., a ticket took too long to resolve), address them early with the provider’s management.
+During these reviews, check any logged tickets to ensure they were handled satisfactorily.
+If issues arise (e.g., a ticket took too long to resolve), address them early with the provider’s management.
 Most providers will be eager to make a good impression in the early stage and can adjust their processes to better suit your team if needed.
 Also, use this period to finalize any remaining tasks, such as deactivating your Oracle support CSI in Oracle’s systems or ensuring that you have archived all necessary Oracle knowledge base articles.

-- Optimization and Full Engagement: After a successful onboarding and a few months of operations, you should start seeing the full value of third-party support.
-Make sure to take advantage of all the services you are entitled to.
-For example, if the contract includes performance tuning assistance or interoperability support (helping Oracle software work on newer operating systems, etc.), schedule those value-added services proactively.
+- Optimization and Full Engagement: After a successful onboarding and a few months of operations, you should begin to see the full value of third-party support.
+Be sure to take advantage of all the services to which you are entitled.
+For example, schedule those value-added services proactively if the contract includes performance tuning assistance or interoperability support (helping Oracle software work on newer operating systems, etc.).
 Third-party providers can do more than break-fix – they might help you plan an upgrade path for the future (even if they won’t supply the new Oracle version, they can advise on how long you can stay on the old one safely, and what a transition might entail).
 Continue to hold periodic service reviews, perhaps quarterly, with executive sponsors involved to ensure support remains aligned with business needs.
 This is also the phase to document success stories – e.g., “in six months, we saved $X and maintained 99.9% uptime with third-party support” – which is useful for internal validation and could be referenced if Oracle ever tries to win you back.

 Recommendations: